droglenc/NCMTH107/modules/CE/RRegression_CE2.md

 ## Archiving DNA Tissue
 <img src="zimgs/DNA.jpg" alt="DNA" class="img-right">
 [Suit and Bauer (1990)](https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/ajcp/94/1/10.1093/ajcp/94.1.49/2/ajcpath94-0049.pdf?Expires=1497290123&amp;Signature=d6mTV1kk347TuG~YpH5RH8BhoBxFngQ7HzeoXVSXAMRXS4g8EWV7-IpnWVEDbhSZC1e4pi8tvl2CVtyAcW4fIkf7vWqeN7PdKOeuZaiW9xL6Qn-Vv4ne1aQHfv~~duVdSiNKU6GXRQJJMBp4FAmFyk9mYfZcdj855McVJBcrIOwcVCrrKOqHKwE~5~uEzZTIXmdBNWhuthrFV~kHo~Lu9xvWxngmtw1x8UsCJwGJHQc5NAbK9bZf5~qaGRUliBETjGTyV7CiD2kQ6Ig7FcnCqJmt7YU7MgpTczi9wFd~uez0ko-0Vx1Bdlrf620aIbXOFaZDne2iRfr55bEByROGYQ__&amp;Key-Pair-Id=APKAIUCZBIA4LVPAVW3Q) examined DNA indices obtained from fresh and frozen tissue samples with the goal of determining if fresh values could be predicted from frozen values.
-The data for their study are found in [DNA.csv](https://raw.githubusercontent.com/droglenc/NCData/master/DNA.csv).
+The data for their study are found in DNA.csv ([data](https://raw.githubusercontent.com/droglenc/NCData/master/DNA.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/DNA_meta.txt)).
 Load these data into R and produce results that can be used to answer the questions below.
 Note that one outlier should be excluded from the analysis.

 1. What did the researchers consider as the response variable?
 1. What is the equation of the best-fit line in terms of the variables of the problem?